 By Tim Lambert

 A new constitution was introduced in Angola in 2010.
 Today Angola is still a poor country and its largely dependent on exports of oil.
-However the economy of Angola is growing strongly.
+However, the economy of Angola is growing strongly.
 There is reason to be optimistic about the future of Angola.
-Today the population of Angola is 29 million.
+In 2020 the population of Angola was 32 million.

 A brief history of Botswana